Join Pilhan Kim, PhD for an in-depth discussion on the All-in-One intravital two-photon and confocal microscopy system.

 The All-in-One intravital microscopy system can acquire real-time, multi-color, sub-micron resolution microscopic images in a live animal model with automatic motion compensation, enabling direct imaging analysis of complex cancer immune-microenvironments consisting of various immune cells, stromal cells, vascular cells, and extracellular matrix.
-In this talk, intravital imaging of various organs will be touched upon.
-Additionally, recent studies utilizing the real-time intravital imaging technique will also be presented.
+In this talk, intravital imaging of various organs is touched upon.
+Additionally, recent studies utilizing the real-time intravital imaging technique are presented.

 Associate Professor & CEO/CTO

 Korea Advanced Institute of Science and Technology (KAIST) & IVIM Technology Inc.